Skip to main content

 What financial supports are available for autism in Ontario?

-Federal supports include the Disability Tax Credit (DTC, up to $8,870/year), the Child Disability Benefit (monthly supplement to Canada Child Benefit), and the RDSP (Registered Disability Savings Plan with government matching grants).
+Federal supports include the Disability Tax Credit (DTC, disability amount $10,138/year, 2025 CRA rate), the Child Disability Benefit (monthly supplement to Canada Child Benefit), and the RDSP (Registered Disability Savings Plan with government matching grants).
 These are available regardless of your OAP waitlist position.

-Ontario families deserve more than workarounds.
-A 5+ year wait for intensive autism therapy violates WHO guidelines and harms children during their most critical developmental years.
-Add your voice.
+Ontario families deserve better than workarounds.
+Waiting 5+ years for intensive autism therapy goes against WHO guidelines and hurts children during the years when their brains are growing the fastest.
+Speak up.

 Related Guides